 Field's Figure 30 presents 6 stages of erosion as presented above.
 These 6 combinations of riverbanks provide useful information on possible combinations of riverbank features and characteristics.
 The matrix of riverbank features and characteristics utilized in the 2008 FRR and proposed for the 2013 FRR provide a comprehensive set of key features and characteristics, including those outlined by Field, 2007.
 The use of the matrix allows for a detailed and comprehensive approach in classifying riverbanks and allows development of a detailed and comprehensive understanding of riverbanks.
 Each of the stages described in Field's Figure 30 is included in the matrix as shown in Table 1.
-Inclusion of the six descriptions of riverbanks developed by Field and the numerous other possible sets of riverbank features and characteristics in the matrix provides a comprehensive set of riverbank features and characteristics that both describe the riverbank conditions as observed in the field, as well as the stages of erosion as described by Field.
+Inclusion of the six descriptions of riverbanks developed by Field and the numerous other possible sets of riverbank features and characteristics that both describe the riverbank conditions as observed in the field, as well as the stages of erosion as described by Field.